paulrobello/par_infini_sweeper/README.md

   - Limit username and nickname to no more than 30 characters
   - Fix help dialog content display issues
   - Added internet leaderboard!
+  - Added `a` key to access authentication dialog for internet leaderboard
 - Version 0.2.10:
   - Updated package metadata
   - Removed some unnecessary dependencies